rating iconrating iconrating icon

 What is Electrification?

 Electrification means switching a building from multiple energy sources to 100% electricity.
 Greenhouse gas emissions come from the energy we use in our homes from both electricity and natural gas.
 Electrification of HVAC is switching from gas to using electric heat pumps.
-Electrified heating solutions help reduce greenhouse gas emissions from fossil fuels produced by gas furnaces.
+Electrified heating solutions help reduce greenhouse gas emissions from fossil fuels produced by gas furnaces in Porter Ranch and all over Los Angeles.

 E3 Study of Electrification